07 Jun Entering the Singapore Precious Metals Market – An Insider’s Perspective

 Entering the Singapore Precious Metals Market – An Insider’s Perspective

 I first arrived in Hong Kong seven years ago and was hired by global luxury logistics company, Malca-Amit.
-In 2011, the construction of the Singapore Freeport was completed, and major bullion houses and banks were opening dedicated vaults within the facility.
+In 2011, the construction of the Singapore Freeport was completed, and major Gold bullion houses and banks were opening dedicated vaults within the facility.
 During this period, Singapore was cementing its position as an international wealth management centre at a time when global demand for investments in physical precious metals was growing.
 An exciting opportunity introduced itself and I was offered a move to Singapore to oversee the new developments.

 The Draw of Singapore